Vandendriessche elated, ready to go to work for Ward 2

 Linda Vandendriessche is excited to get started as Ward 2 councillor for Norfolk County.

-A ceremonial swearing-in will be held at the start of the council-in-committee meeting on Tuesday, June 8 after Vandendriessche won Thursday’s byelection.
+A ceremonial swearing-in was to be held at the start of the council-in-committee meeting on June 8 after Vandendriessche won the June 3 by-election.

 Vandendriessche elated, ready to go to work for Ward 2 Back to video

-“I’m elated,” said Vandendriessche on Friday.
+“I’m elated,” said Vandendriessche.
 “The results made me very happy.
 I’m excited to get started and I want to hit the road running.”

 Of the 1,812 ballots cast, Vandendriessche received 1,025 votes (56.57 per cent).